fbdevelopercircles/open-source-edu-bot/README.md

 Then check the logs to see if the profile is setup successfully!

+## Setting up your Messenger App
+> **requirements**:
+>- **Facebook Page:**  Open-source-edu-bot will be only available for integration on a Facebook Page and not on your personal profile page.
+To create a new page, visit https://www.facebook.com/pages/create .You can create a test page or a page with any suitable name.
+>- **Facebook Developer Account:**  Required to create new apps, which are the core of any Facebook integration.
+You can register as a developer by going to the [Facebook Developers website](https://developers.facebook.com/) and clicking the "Get Started" button.
+>- **Facebook App:** The Facebook app contains settings for your app like access tokens which are required in the .env file.
+To create a new app visit https://developers.facebook.com/ and click on **Add New App**

+Now let's collect all tokens required for adapting your .env file .
+1. App_ID: Go to your app dashboard and then to Basic Settings, and now save your App_ID . \
+You can also find your app [here](https://developers.facebook.com/apps/)
+2. APP_SECRET: Go to your app dashboard and then to Basic Settings, click on Show, enter your password and now save your APP_SECRET .
+3. PAGE_ID: Go to your app Dashboard.
+Under Add Product find Messenger and click Set Up.\
+Now you should be in the app Messenger Settings .
+Under Access Tokens, click on Add or Remove Page button and link your Facebook Page to your Messenger App. \
+Now save your PAGE_ID which is displayed below your Page name under Access Tokens .
+4. FB_PAGE_TOKEN: After completing Step 3, click on Generate Token button and now save your FB_PAGE_TOKEN .

 ## Testing the chatbot

 The chatbot can be tested here: https://m.me/OpenSourceChatbot before deploying it to your own page.